NnakwueKenny/100-days-of-code/r1-log.md

 ### R1D3
 Started learning github commands which go beyond the local repository to the online(remote) repository.
 I struggled a little learning how to merge my branches to the local repository.

+### R1D4
+Started learning more CSS aniamtion and transition properties.
+I struggled a little with implementing transitions, but I was able to resolve it in the end.